Degrees and Programs

 Courses Taken on the Pass/Fail Basis

 An undergraduate may count toward the degree up to 15 hours of coursework in electives completed on the pass/fail basis; credit earned by examination is not counted toward the 15 hours.
 If a student chooses to major in a subject in which he or she has taken a course pass/fail, the major department decides whether the course may be counted toward the student’s major requirements.
-Complete rules on registration on the pass/fail basis are given in General Information.
+Complete rules on registration on the pass/fail basis are given in the General Information Catalog.

 Physical Activity Courses